Heather Sawyer, Executive Director

 Taylor Stoneman, Counsel

-Stoneman is a Counsel at American Oversight, where she drafts and litigates federal Freedom of Information Act requests and state public records requests on behalf of the organization as well as external clients and partners.
+Stoneman is a counsel at American Oversight, where she drafts and litigates federal Freedom of Information Act requests and state public records requests on behalf of the organization as well as external clients and partners.
 Prior to joining American Oversight, Stoneman practiced complex commercial litigation at Kirkland & Ellis and clerked for Magistrate Judge Jean P. Rosenbluth in the Central District of California.
 Stoneman received her law degree from Cornell University.

-Amanda Teuscher, Deputy Communications Director and Senior Editor
+Amanda Teuscher, Communications Director

 Nicholas Trevino, Researcher